oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. Wait for the roll to complete.

    Now that you've applied a domain resource with an updated image, the operator will automatically rerun the domain's introspector job in order to generate a new domain home, and then will restart ('roll') each of the domain's pods so that they use the new domain home and the new image.
-You'll need to wait for this roll to complete before we can verify that the new image and its associated new application have been deployed.
+You'll need to wait for this roll to complete before you can verify that the new image and its associated new application have been deployed.

    - One way to do this is to call `kubectl get pods -n sample-domain1-ns --watch` and wait for the pods to cycle back to their `ready` state.

    - Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`.
 This is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting.

-     {{%expand "Click here to expand the `wl-pod-wait.sh` usage." %}}
+     {{%expand "Click here to display the `wl-pod-wait.sh` usage." %}}
    ```
      $ ./wl-pod-wait.sh -?